rlichiere/django-chess/README.md

 ### MidTerm
 [game logic]
 * for viewers : add capacity to move in history and log
-* for players : add capacity to move in log
- * add 'rewrite log' option to enable move-in-log (and find a better label)
- * forbidden for ranked games

 ### LongTerm
 [game logic]